apache/activemq-artemis/docs/user-manual/en/examples.md

 Application-Layer Failover
 --------------------------

-Apache ActiveMQ also supports Application-Layer failover, useful in the case that replication is not enabled on the server side.
+Apache ActiveMQ Artemis also supports Application-Layer failover, useful in the case that replication is not enabled on the server side.

-With Application-Layer failover, it's up to the application to register a JMS `ExceptionListener` with Apache ActiveMQ which will be called by Apache ActiveMQ in the event that connection failure is detected.
+With Application-Layer failover, it's up to the application to register a JMS `ExceptionListener` with Apache ActiveMQ Artemis which will be called by Apache ActiveMQ Artemis in the event that connection failure is detected.

 The code in the `ExceptionListener` then recreates the JMS connection,